-Want to make NFTs?
-Ethereum is needed to mint NFTs, and you can get some on Gemini.
+Want to learn how to create an NFT?
+Ethereum is needed to make NFTs, and you can get some on eToro.

-A non-fungible token (NFT), is a blockchain-based tokenization of a collectible item or art piece.
+A non-fungible token (NFT) is a blockchain-based tokenization of something (almost always a digital file of some kind).
+This can almost anything like a collectible item, an art piece or even a deed to a house.
 NFTs certify digital ownership and authenticity, stored publicly on the blockchain for quick verification.
-As applied by the term ‘non-fungible’, NFTs cannot be exchanged or traded at equivalency with each other.
+As implied by the term 'non-fungible', NFTs cannot be exchanged or traded at equivalency with each other.
 As a result, every NFT is unique and irreplaceable, adding scarcity to the digital world.

-Popularized by the NBA, Mark Cuban, Snoop Dog and Logan Paul, NFTs have bubbled into the mainstream.
-You don’t have to be a famous YouTuber or billionaire to make your own NFT.
+Popularized by the NBA, Mark Cuban, Snoop Dog, Eminem and Logan Paul, NFTs have bubbled into the mainstream.
+You don’t have to be a famous rapper, YouTuber or billionaire to make your own NFT.
 New companies like Nifty Gateway, OpenSea and Rarible let anyone get in on the action.

-An NFT gold rush means collectors want to get in early on the next generation of collectible items.
+Even though the NFT market is down from its high, we are still in an NFT gold rush.
+This means collectors want to get in early on the next generation of collectible items.
 Some NFTs fetch huge markups in the resale market after selling out within seconds of dropping online.

 NFTs have changed the way we think about art, and this is only the beginning.